kevroletin/kevroletin.github.io/_drafts/how-terminal-works-in.md

 The reason why I am mentioning this here is because xterm modifies its input according to certain conventions before sending into tty(2).
-Hence converting keycodes from a keyboard into characters written into (2) happens in 3 steps which is not trivial.
+Hence converting keycodes from a keyboard into characters written into (2) happens in 3 steps, which is not trivial.
 It is beneficial to be able to trace all these steps.

 Let's figure out what xterm sends into tty.
 There are two strategies we can use